Demonstration Topics:

 The Sphere :

-Roughing out and turning of a perfect sphere between centers and remounting for the finishing using a jam chuck made out of green wood.
-Hollowing the sphere using small hollowing tools in a homemade chuck for a precise and safe method of hollowing.
+In this demo, I will share my technique for roughing and turning a perfect sphere form.
+We will start by mounting the piece between centers, and then remounting it for the finishing using a jam chuck made out of green wood.
+I will also share how to hollow the sphere using small hollowing tools in a homemade chuck for a precise and safe method of hollowing.
 The sphere is a very pure shape but is also one of the most complicated.
-It is a great canvas for carving and texturing as well as a pleasant shape that will put forward the beauty of the wood grain..
+It is a great canvas for carving and texturing as well as a pleasant shape that will put forward the beauty of the wood grain.
 LEVEL: something for everybody

 Spiral Carving :

-Using a previously turned form, drawing of a spiralling design, carving using power tools to make the design both concave and convex.
-Then, using a woodburner and rotary tools, texturing of the flutes and beads created.
-Then coloring the form with ink and gilding wax (optional).
+In this demo, I will use a previously turned form, to create a spiral design.
+We will start out by drawing a spiral design, then I will show you how to carve it using power tools to make the design both concave and convex.
+I will also share ways to use rotary tools and the woodburner to texture the flutes and beads.
+If desired, I can also show how to color the form with ink and gilding wax.
 The techniques used in the presentation can be applied on a multitude of forms.
 The texturing possibilities presented will open the participants minds and encourage them to try these techniques with whatever tools they have available, without having to procure specific burrs.
 LEVEL: Something for everybody

 Texturing with a Woodburner